RyanBram/RPGMDynamicActions/Dynamic Motion/Basic Usage.md

 This page is part of the description of the Dynamic Motion plug-in .

-I will introduce the basic usage of this plug-in.
+This will introduce you the basic usage of this plug-in.
-You can copy and paste as it is, so please use it.
+You can copy and paste as it is, so feel free to use it.

 ## How to Use